Patient Protection Manifesto

 7) Shipment - tracked and signed for

 All orders that leave our pharmacy are tracked our courier, Royal Mail.
-The package needs to be signed for to confirm receipt of the medication delivery.
+The package needs to be signed for, in order to confirm receipt of the medication delivery.
 If this is not possible then the item will be returned to us.

 8) Requesting proof of previous GP prescriptions